Healthy Habits That Run Our Home

 Only using stainless steel keeps our meals pure and avoids harmful chemicals.
 Plus, stainless steel is much easier to clean!
 We also use wooden cooking utensils and cutting boards.

-Glass, stainless steel, and silicone are our go-to for storage and cooking to protect our health.
+Glass, wood, and stainless steel are our go-to’s for storage and cooking to protect our health.
 Throw out or donate your plastic.
 Thank me later.

 We try our best to purchase clothing with real material.
 Polyester is not breathable like natural fibers.
-We lean more toward linen and 100% cotton materials.
+We lean more toward linen, silk, wool, and 100% cotton materials.
 Thrifting and buying second hand at non profit organizations is a great way to find good materials.

 Lymphatic Drainage Facial Massage